Roof inspection services in Suwanee, GA

 Storm damage inspections

-After a storm, we do a specific storm-damage inspection protocol.
-Hail: we map impact marks by slope, photograph representative examples, note size (using a coin or test square for scale), and flag granule displacement versus fractured mat damage - the distinction matters for insurance.
-Wind: we document lifted or missing shingle tabs, displaced ridge caps, and pulled flashing.
-Impact debris: we photograph puncture marks from branches or hail and identify whether the impact reached the underlayment.
+After a storm, Dom follows a specific storm-damage inspection protocol.
+Hail: they map impact marks by slope, photograph representative examples, note size (using a coin or test square for scale), and flag granule displacement versus fractured mat damage - the distinction matters for insurance.
+Wind: they document lifted or missing shingle tabs, displaced ridge caps, and pulled flashing.
+Impact debris: they photograph puncture marks from branches or hail and identify whether the impact reached the underlayment.
 Every storm inspection produces documentation formatted the way insurance adjusters expect to see it - date-stamped photos, damage mechanism described in the scope, and a separate estimate for emergency mitigation versus permanent repair.
-If we find damage consistent with a recent storm, we put it in writing.
-If what you're looking at is just normal aging, we tell you that too - a claim that gets denied for age-related damage can go on your insurance record.
+If they find damage consistent with a recent storm, they put it in writing.
+If what you're looking at is just normal aging, they tell you that too - a claim that gets denied for age-related damage can go on your insurance record.

 Pre-purchase and real-estate inspections

 A general home inspector does a cursory roof check; for a house you're about to pay $500K+ for, a roofer's inspection is worth the extra step.
-We'll assess remaining useful life, identify any immediate repair needs, flag whether the roof is an upcoming replacement cost you need to budget for, and note any installation quality concerns that might affect warranty coverage.
+Dom assesses remaining useful life, identifies any immediate repair needs, flags whether the roof is an upcoming replacement cost you need to budget for, and notes any installation quality concerns that might affect warranty coverage.
 Typical pre-purchase inspection: $175-$250, written report within 48 hours.
-If the roof is under 8 years old and sound, we'll tell you.
-If it's 18 years old and has 2-3 years of useful life left, we'll tell you that too with enough specificity you can negotiate the purchase accordingly.
-We don't have a dog in the real-estate fight - our only interest is giving you accurate information.
+If the roof is under 8 years old and sound, they'll tell you.
+If it's 18 years old and has 2-3 years of useful life left, they'll tell you that too with enough specificity you can negotiate the purchase accordingly.
+The roofer has no dog in the real-estate fight - the only interest is giving you accurate information.

 Annual inspections and warranty maintenance

-Manufacturer warranties on GAF, CertainTeed, and Owens Corning products often have maintenance conditions - periodic professional inspection, prompt repair of any damage, proper ventilation compliance.
+Manufacturer warranties on GAF and CertainTeed products often have maintenance conditions - periodic professional inspection, prompt repair of any damage, proper ventilation compliance.
 Annual inspection documents that you've met those conditions, which matters if you ever need to file a warranty claim.
 For most Suwanee homes, a late-fall annual inspection (after leaf drop but before winter rains) is the high-value timing.
-We keep inspection records on file for our repeat customers so we can track year-over-year changes and flag developing issues before they become active problems.
+Many Dom's crew keep inspection records on file for repeat customers so they can track year-over-year changes and flag developing issues before they become active problems.
 Typical annual inspection: $125-$175, written report delivered by email within 48 hours.

 How to read an inspection report

-Our reports are organized into four priority tiers.
+Inspection reports are organized into four priority tiers.
 Immediate: safety issues or active water intrusion - do now.
 Urgent: conditions likely to fail in the next 6-12 months - schedule soon.
 Near-term: conditions that should be addressed within 1-3 years to avoid escalation - plan and budget.
 Long-term: wear indicators that tell you when to start planning replacement.
 Cost-benefit analysis is included where relevant - on older roofs, when repair costs approach 30-40% of replacement cost, replacement usually delivers better value.
-We never recommend work you don't need, and we never hide work you do need.
+Dom's crew never recommend work you don't need, and never hide work you do need.

 Inspection pricing and scheduling

 Annual maintenance inspection: $125-$175.
 Pre-purchase inspection: $175-$250 (scheduled same-week in most cases).
-Storm-damage inspection: free when we're writing the repair estimate, $150 standalone when you need documentation only.
+Storm-damage inspection: free when Dom is writing the repair estimate, $150 standalone when you need documentation only.
 Commercial and multi-family: custom quote based on size and complexity.
 Inspection reports delivered by email within 24-48 hours of the visit, with photos organized by area.
-We schedule inspections same-week during most of the year; spring and fall are busy and may run 1-2 weeks out.
+Inspections are usually scheduled same-week during most of the year; spring and fall are busy and may run 1-2 weeks out.

 Ready for a roof inspection in Suwanee?

-Local Suwanee team since 2016.
+Best Suwanee Roofer connects you with Dom's crew.
 Written reports, date-stamped photos, honest recommendations.
 Whether it's annual maintenance, storm damage, or a pre-purchase check, you walk away with documentation you can act on.